Ali-Shir Nava'i: List of works

 Mahbub ul-Qulub – Nava'i's work written in 1500, a year before his death.
 Mahbub ul-Qulub consists of an introduction and three main sections.
 The first part is about status and the duties of different social classes; the second part is about moral matters; the third, final part contains advice and wise sayings.
 Mahbub ul-Qulub has been translated into Russian.
 Some of the stories contained within this work originate from the Sanskrit book Kathāsaritsāgara which has, for example, the “Story of King Prasenajit and the Brāhman who lost his Treasure”.

 Mezon ul-Avzon – Nava'i's work about Persian and Turkic aruz.
 Mezon ul-Avzon was written in 1490.

 Minhoj un-Najot (The Ways of Salvation) – the fifth poem in the Persian collection of poems Sittai zaruriya (The Six Necessities).
 Minhoj un-Najot is 138 verses long.
 It was written in response to Khaqani's and Ansori's triumphal poems.

 Munojot – a work written in prose by Nava'i in the last years of his life.
 It is a small work about pleading and repenting before Allah.
 In Munojot, Nava'i wrote about his unfulfilled dreams and regrets.
 The work was translated into English in 1990.
 It has also been translated into Russian.

 Munshaot (A Collection of Letters) – a collection of Nava'i's letters written to different classes of people about various kinds of matters.
 The collection also includes letters addressed to Nava'i himself and his adopted son.
 Munshaot was collected between 1498 and 1499.
-The work contains information about Husayn Bayqarah and Badi' al-Zaman Mirza.
+The work contains information about Husayn Bayqara and Badi' al-Zaman Mirza.
 It also contains letters expressing Nava'i's dream about performing the Hajj pilgrimage.
 In Munshaot, Nava'i provides much insight about political, social, moral, and spiritual matters.

 Mufradot – Nava'i's work about problem solving written in 1485.
 In this work, Nava'i discussed the many different types of problems and offered his own solutions.
 The first section of Mufradot entitled Hazoin-ul-maoni contains 52 problems in Chagatai and the second section entitled Devoni Foni contains 500 problems in Persian.

 Muhakamat al-Lughatayn – Nava'i's work about his belief in the richness, precision and malleability of Turkic as opposed to Persian.
 In this work, Nava'i also wrote about some poets who wrote in both of these languages.
 Muhakamat al-Lughatayn was written in 1499.